georgemore00/cloud-resume/README.md

+# Recently took down the project due to AWS cost considerations

 # Cloud Resume

 This repository is my solution for the [The Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
 It showcases my skills in building a cloud-based resume using various AWS technologies.
 The project includes a diagram illustrating the architecture of the resume.